Koepka makes US Open history, but no 3 in a row

 “I played great.
 Nothing I could do.
 I gave it my all.
 And sometimes, no matter how good your ‘good’ is, it isn’t there,” Koepka said.

-Koepka came into the day trailing by three but made an all-world par save — first from the gallery, then from the thick grass in a barranca fronting the second green — and followed that with three straight birdies that pushed him to 11 under, only one shot behind Woodland.
+Koepka came into the day trailing by four but made an all-world par save — first from the gallery, then from the thick grass in a barranca fronting the second green — and followed that with three straight birdies that pushed him to 11 under, only one shot behind Woodland.

 “I thought, ‘Yeah, we’ve got a ballgame now,'” Koepka said.